 The plants do best in Zone 10, but can be container-grown in Zone 9B and moved indoors when cold snaps hit.

-They're slow growers to about 4 to 6 feet tall and wide.
+They're slow growers to about 4 to 6 feet tall and wide, and are considered deer-resistant (though we make no promises).

 Add top soil or organic peat moss to the hole when you plant.